Knights of the Sound Table

 Knights of the Sound Table is the seventh album by the funk band Cameo, released in 1981.
 It reached number 2 for 3 weeks on the Top R&B/Hip-Hop Albums chart, number 44 on the Billboard 200 chart), and was the band’s fourth consecutive album to be certified Gold by the RIAA for sales of over 500,000 copies.
-The album spawned two hit singles: "Freaky Dancin'" (which reached number 3 R&B) and "I Like It" (which reached number 25 R&B. The track “Don’t Be So Cool” featured a guest appearance by former Labelle member Nona Hendryx and also received airplay on R&B stations at the time.
+The album spawned two hit singles: "Freaky Dancin'" (which reached number 3 R&B) and "I Like It" (which reached number 25 R&B. The track "Don't Be So Cool" features a guest appearance by former Labelle member Nona Hendryx and received airplay on R&B stations at the time.
 Hendryx joined Cameo for a performance of the song on Soul Train that first aired on June 20, 1981.

 Critical reception

 Amy Hanson of AllMusic called it "the sound of a band keeping their past alive while stretching their wings to the future."